fomightez/retreat16/index.rst

 The repository hosting that Jupyter Notebook can be found [here](https://github.com/fomightez/uscad16).
 There you will see a link to the [static notebook](https://github.com/fomightez/uscad16/blob/master/Decoding%20translation%20in%20the%20cloud%20and%20at%20NCBI.ipynb).
 You can also launch an active notebook from that reposiotry using the `launch binder` button there.

 To get the `launch binder` button to work I had to previously tell the Freeman Lab's Binder system found at [mybinder.org](http://mybinder.org/) to build a `binder` from the repository at Github.
-The binder then becomes available on-demand for users to spin up notebooks essentially isntantaneously.
+That `binder` then becomes available for users to spin up notebooks on-demand, essentially instantaneously.